8 Times Foreign Languages Were Considered Dangerous in the US

 The Erasure Of Native Culture

-Back in the mid-19th century, the government corralled Native Americans into English-only boarding schools to "acculturate" them.
-Effectively, this meant punishing native peoples for speaking in tongues like Cherokee, Ojibwe and Navajo — and subjecting them to all manner of physical abuse.
+Back in the mid-19th century, the government corralled Native Americans into English-only boarding schools to “acculturate” them.
+Effectively, this meant punishing native peoples for speaking in tongues like Cherokee, Ojibwe and Navajo — and subjecting them to all manner of physical abuse, a tangible and tragic result of xenophobia in America.

 The boarding schools were more or less established for the explicit purpose of stamping out the native way of life.
 The students often emerged with “English” hairstyles, clothing and names, as well as Christian religious leanings.
 However, they didn’t really receive an actual education.
 Many students reported a heavier focus on discipline than on concepts like math or grammar.